 Z in progress

 Itasca Community College permits students to repeat their courses for the purpose of improving their letter grade.
-Both the old and new grades remain on the student’s transcript, but only the new grade will be used to compute the student’s grade point average.
+Both the old and new grades remain on the student’s transcript.
+The repeated course with the lowest grade is not counted in GPA calculation but will count as an attempted but not completed course for calculation of satisfactory academic progress.
 Classes taken originally for a letter grade must be repeated for a letter grade.
 Repeats are processed automatically at the end of each semester.
-However, if a student is completing a block class as a repeat within the same semester they must notify the Registrar 218-322-2320. for processing.
+However, if a student is completing a block class as a repeat within the same semester they must notify the Registrar 218-322-2320 for processing.

 All repeated credits are included in the percent of completion and maximum timeframe calculations.
 When repeating a course, students may receive financial aid for the course if the previous grade was an F or W. In addition, a student may also repeat and receive financial aid for a course where a passing grade was earned but the grade was lower than what is considered acceptable in a particular curriculum/major.